Everything You Want to Know About

-Use of active smart glass technologies, which began in the early 2000s, is rapidly increasing in various industries such as automotive, construction, and interior design.
+The use of active smart glass technologies, which began in the early 2000s, is rapidly increasing in various industries such as automotive, construction, and interior design.

-This growth is due to the improved quality of smart glass technologies as well as energy conservation awareness.
+This growth is due to the improved quality of switchable glass technologies as well as energy conservation awareness.
 It’s also based on design needs — both in vehicles and buildings — requiring quick adaptability from clear transmission of light to private or shaded opacities.

-Smart glass trends that are likely in the next decade include:
+Privacy glass trends that are likely in the next decade include:

-1. Greater accessibility.
+1. Greater accessibility

-Smart glass will become standard for control of light and temperature in quality automobiles as well as building windows, particularly in commercial real estate.
+Smart glass will become the standard for control of light and temperature in quality automobiles as well as building windows, particularly in commercial real estate.

-2. Increased use in building interiors.
+2. Increased use in building interiors and exteriors

 Smart glass walls and partitions will grow as a product for flexible open-space design, emphasizing room dividers that switch from clear to opaque.
 This will meet competing demands for access to natural light and privacy.
 With the introduction of architectural-grade SPD, facades windows and skylights will become smart glass.

-3. Broader applications.
+3. Broader applications